peter-sharp/peter-sharp-dev/src/site/resume/work-history/2021-08-31-petersharp.md

 Started a Web development side hustle while working full-time for Barkers (through Stafford recruitment) and the Fairlie Bakehouse.
 From June 2021 I started developing my freelance business full-time.

-While I had a few propective clients, this has mostly been a time of learning.
+While I had a few prospective clients, this was mostly a time of learning.

 Primary responsibilities:
 - Self promotion